Talking to the media about environmental illness (MCS or EHS)

 I was once contacted by a South American TV station that was producing a series called “Fantastico.”
 Obviously sensationalistic, so I declined.
 Another TV station was making a series about neighborhoods in conflict or “on the edge.”
 I declined that also.
 Tabloid magazines or TV programs are rarely a good way to educate people.

 A journalist who plans on making a scathing story surely won’t say so.
 They know that will not get them the interview.
 Instead, they may say something like “I’ll just report as it is” or a similar vague statement.
+The people who signed up for the 2018 Netflix series Afflicted were told it would portray them through a “compassionate lens,” but that apparently has different meanings to different people.
 Some journalists may not really know in advance how they will slant the story, but I think the vast majority know.

 If the journalist says she knows someone with MCS or EHS already, that raises the odds of a sympathetic story.
 But it is not a given; I know a case where the resulting story was rather neutral, though it did label people as “self-diagnosed” (even though all had been diagnosed by physicians) and other details that cast doubt that MCS was a “real” illness.